 Soothe Cancer Side Effects Through Free Yoga Classes

 Surgery, radiation and chemotherapy are vital tools in the fight against cancer.
 They are also tools that can leave you feeling sore, queasy and unable to sleep.
 When you're facing cancer side effects, yoga might help.
-At The AIS Cancer Center at San Joaquin Community Hospital (SJCH), we offer medical yoga classes—for free—for cancer survivors and people undergoing cancer treatment.
+At the Adventist Health AIS Cancer Center, we offer medical yoga classes—for free—for cancer survivors and people undergoing cancer treatment.

 The Physical and Mental Benefits of Yoga

 MediYoga is a form of exercise that involves gentle stretches done in a slow and controlled manner.
 If you're struggling with weakness or joint pain due to your cancer treatments, the movements you do in yoga could help those issues to fade.
 Moving your body with yoga could also help you address nausea and other chemotherapy side effects.

 Yoga can do more too.
 During your class, your instructor provides suggestions about your breath and your focus.
 Your muscles are working, but your mind is working too.
 You might feel more relaxed at the end of class than you did when the class started—and you could get a great workout at the same time.

 Relaxed Yoga Made Just for Cancer Patients

 Our MediYoga classes are popular.
 People tell us that the classes have helped them to deal with physical and emotional difficulties caused by cancer—and many of these people come to class week after week.

 Even with these glowing recommendations, you might have reservations.
 We understand.